 - 1 teaspoon dried chamomile (may also use rose or jasmine blossoms)

-- ยผ cup rice flour
+- ¼ cup rice flour

 - 5 drops tea tree oil

-- 1โ2 tablespoons water (enough to make a fine paste)
+- 1–2 tablespoons water (enough to make a fine paste)

 Instructions

 - Combine everything except the water in a small bowl and mix well.
-Dry scrub components can be stored in an airtight container for up to 6 months.

 This post was medically reviewed by Dr. Rina Mary Allawh, M.D., a dermatologist who performs adult and pediatric medical dermatology, skin cancer treatment and cosmetic dermatology.
 Learn more about Hello Glow’s medical reviewers here.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.